qetza/replacetokens-task/README.md

 - **Keep token** (keepToken): if checked tokens with missing variables will not be replaced by empty string.
 - **Token prefix** (tokenPrefix): the prefix of the tokens to search in the target files.
 - **Token suffix** (tokenSuffix): the suffix of the tokens to search in the target files.
+- **Use legacy pattern** (useLegacyPattern): if checked whitespaces between the token prefix/suffix and the variable name are not ignored.
 - **Empty value** (emptyValue): the variable value that will be replaced with an empty string.
 - **Variable files (JSON)** (variableFiles): the absolute or relative comma or newline-separated paths to the files containing additional variables.
 Wildcards can be used (eg: `vars\**\*.json` for all _.json_ files in all sub folders of _vars_).
 Variables declared in files overrides variables defined in the pipeline.
 - **Variable separator** (variableSeparator): the separtor to use in variable names for nested objects and arrays in variable files.
 Example: `{ 'My': { 'Value': ['Hello World!'] } }` will create a variable _My.Value.0_ with the value _Hello World!_.